HermanNygaard/react-scroll-to-top/README.md

 # react-scroll-to-top

 A simple button component that scrolls to the top of the page when pressed\
+The button is only visible when a certain height has been reached on the page\
 Demo coming

 ## Installation